“You need to take the SAT if you’re applying to the Ivies.”

-Ever since the SAT was redesigned in 2016, the two tests are more similar than ever.
+Ever since the SAT was redesigned in 2016 and 2024, the two tests are more similar than ever.

 Both the SAT and ACT…